 – simple information sharing among a team

-Thoughts for the companies wanting to develop a dynamic website
+Thoughts for companies wanting to develop a dynamic website

 For most companies, there are three key matters to consider when selecting an application platform: